VaishnaviGogikar/airline-delay-cause-analysis-powerbi/README.md

 Screenshots of all three dashboard pages are included in this repository.

-## 🎥 Dashboard Demo

-The repository also includes a video walkthrough of the interactive dashboard.

 ## 🚀 Outcome

 Developed an interactive analytical dashboard that transforms airline operational data into clear, business-focused insights and demonstrates practical skills in Power BI, DAX, Power Query, data modeling, and business analysis.